andrewhill157/easygrid/README.md

 # Lazy Mode
 Sometimes specifying all the inputs and outputs can be cumbersome for certain tools.
 If you just want to run a few things according a known chain of dependencies, you can do it by specifying dependencies manually via the `dependencies` argument.

-When adding to the pipeline (as above) you would just do:
+When adding to the pipeline (as above in the first example) you would just do:
 ```
 ...
     pipeline.add(align_command, name='align', memory='5G')
     pipeline.add(secondary_analysis_command, name='secondary_analysis', dependencies=['align'])
     pipeline.add(plot_command, name='plot', dependencies=['secondary_analysis'])

-pipeline.run() # note no infer_dependencies=True in this mode
+pipeline.run(infer_dependencies=False) # note infer_dependencies=False in this mode
 ```

 In this mode you could also optionally specify any set of inputs and/or outputs that you want checked at the beginning and end of job execution respectively, but they will not be used to infer dependencies.